Le0Michine/FusionGridfinityGenerator/README.md

 - accepts amount of bases X and Y directions
 - base measurement can be changed, default is 42mm for base width and 7mm for the unit of height
 - height is specified in base units and measured from the top of the base to the top of the bin body
-- generated bins are stackable
+- generated bins can have a lip for better stackability or a straight wall
+- wall thickness can be adjusted
 - there are options available for magnet or screw holes
 - when magnet and screw holes are enabled together a groove will be generated to help with printability

-Not supported
+Not supported at the moment
 - no tab is automatically generated
 - no scoop is automatically generated although it can be easily added in Fusion with a few clicks
-- bins are generated stackable and have thicker walls `2.4mm` instead of `1.2mm` as in the original, at the moment there is no support for thinner walls

 #### Bin bottom options
 Solid bottom             |  With screw holes | With magnet cutouts | Combined